codership/documentation/galeracluster/source/iptables.rst

 These commands open the relevant ports to :abbr:`TCP (Transmission Control Protocol)` and :abbr:`UDP (User Datagram Protocol)` transport.
 It assumes that the IP addresses in your network begin with 192.168.0.

-.. note:: **Warning**: The IP addresses in the example are for demonstration purposes only.
+.. warning:: The IP addresses in the example are for demonstration purposes only.
 Use the real values from your nodes and netmask in your ``iptables`` configuration.

 Galera Cluster can now pass packets through the firewall to the node, but the configuration reverts to default on reboot.
 In order to update the default firewall configuration, see :ref:`Making Firewall Changes Persistent <persistent-config>`.